cs-commons/cs-commons.github.io/documentation.md

 # Installing the cs-commons script

-CS Commons provides a Ruby script, called `cs-commons`, which automates the creation and maintenance of CS Commons sites and artifacts.
+CS Commons provides a Ruby script, called `cs-commons`, which automates the creation and maintenance of CS Commons artifacts and sites.

 To install this script, run the following commands: